Program Course Schedule

 Supervision and Professional Issues in Applied Behavior Analysis (2)

-CPSE 699R Master's Thesis (6)
+CPSE 699R Master's Thesis (6 total)

 Required Courses (30 semester hours)

-CPSE 614—Behavioral Assessment & Intervention (3 total credits)
+CPSE 614—Behavioral Assessment & Intervention (3 credits)

-CPSE 673—Single-Case Research Design (3 total credits)
+CPSE 673—Single-Case Research Design (3 credits)

-CPSE 699R—Master’s Thesis (6 total credits)
+CPSE 699R—Master’s Thesis (6 total credits, including classroom time)

 Recommended Electives (6 semester hours needed)